jacobsc050/projects/README.md

 ### Project Summary

-This project used Mark Beck's Quantum Mechanics: Theory and Experiemnt I explored correlated photons along with leading a team of three undergraduate students in performing these expriments.
+This project used Mark Beck's Quantum Mechanics: Theory and Experiemnt.
+I explored correlated photons along with leading a team of three undergraduate students in performing these expriments.

 ### What this work demonstrates